Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Staged Reinforcement Optimization (SRO)

 \section{Staged Reinforcement Optimization (SRO)}

-Our data investigations (Section~\ref{sec3.1}) and the curation of the GRAMMAR dataset highlight the necessity of high-quality, reasoning-focused data for developing advanced MLLM capabilities.
-Building directly on these data-centric foundations, we introduce Staged Reinforcement Optimization (SRO), a framework designed to systematically cultivate robust reasoning and diverse competencies in MLLMs.
-SRO achieves this through a sequence of distinct learning phases, each tailored to address specific training challenges and leverage appropriate components of the GRAMMAR dataset.
-This section details the SRO architecture and its constituent techniques.
+In Section~\ref{sec3}, our data investigations and the curation of the GRAMMAR dataset highlight the necessity of high-quality, reasoning-focused data for developing advanced MLLM capabilities.
+In this section, we introduce Staged Reinforcement Optimization (SRO) to systematically cultivate robust reasoning and diverse competencies in MLLMs.
+Specifically, SRO contains two stages including multimodal RL and subsequently textual RL.